UnBound Year-Round: Fall Story Cabaret

 Tickets are Pay-What-You-Will.

-TICKETS COMING SOONAn evening of personal stories hosted by Touchstone Ensemble Member (and professional storyteller) Mary Wright.
+An evening of personal stories hosted by Touchstone Ensemble Member (and professional storyteller) Mary Wright.
 Like the long-running New York City (and beyond) spoken-word event, “The Moth”, this live storytelling performance features local professionals and an open-mic portion.
-Stories must be true, personal, and open-mic stories are limited to 5 minutes.
-Come join the fun for a relaxed, intimate evening of story-sharing that brings us together in this place we call home.
+Story Cabaret celebrates life the way we live it — in all of its complexity — and encourages us to speak from our hearts and to listen to each other.

 WHAT TO EXPECT